Pages

 *Born in 1887, this man was Kutha Perumal Vandiyar, who had settled in Johor Baru and realized that Hindus here needed a temple to meet their religious obligations.

-Flower garlands for sale at the row of flower shops
+Flower garlands for sale at the row

-Vandiyar was privileged to have a close friendship with the then ruler of Johor, Sultan Sir Ibrahim, and it was said that they would often have tea together.
+Vandiyar was privileged to have a close friendship with then ruler of Johor, Sultan Sir Ibrahim, and it was said that they would often have tea together.

-When Vandiyar approached the sultan for a place to build this temple, His Royal Highness magnanimously granted him an acre of land at Jalan Ungku Puan and also contributed M$500, a sum of money worth more than RM10,000 towards the construction expenses.
+When Vandiyar approached the Sultan for a place to build this temple, His Royal Highness magnanimously granted him an acre of land at Jalan Ungku Puan and also contributed M$500, a sum of money worth more than RM10,000 towards the construction expenses.

 Vandiyar, with the help of other Hindus, built the original temple and when it was completed in 1911, the word, “Raja” was incorporated into its name as the Arulmigu Raja Mariamman Devasthanam Temple, in honour of the sultan.

-Members of the temple committee in the temple compound
+Members of the temple committee in the temple

 The original temple has since been demolished.
 Over the years, the new building (1986) was upgraded and expanded with an adjacent multi-purpose hall, usually used for weddings, a row of flower shops, a meeting room and a carpark in its compound.